 As part of its update factor process for FY 2017, the Commission authorized up to 0.25 percent of hospital rates to be used for intensive community-based care coordination activities for chronically ill patients.
-During the first round of a competitive application process, the Commission awarded \$30 million to nine hospital partnerships to work with community partners to reduce PAU.
-These programs are above and beyond the care transitions initiatives that were funded in FYs 2014 and 2015.
-In October 2016, the Commission awarded an additional \$6.5 million in funding to another five partnerships.
+In FY 2017, the Commission awarded \$36.5 million to fourteen hospital partnerships to work with community partners to reduce PAU.
 Awardees submitted an annual report in September 2018.
 Ongoing reporting will be required of all awardees, and the Commission maintains the authority to curtail funding if it is not used in accordance with the proposals as approved by the Commission.
+HSCRC staff is considering updates to the program in 2019 to increase alignment with the goals of the TCOC Model and State population health improvement goals.